The authoritative guide to ensuring science and technology make life on Earth better, not worse.

 So, why would anyone or any institution even go near fusion research?
 The same reasons keep popping up, in various forms, among the various experts in this issue of the magazine: There’s the desire to know and understand the basic mechanisms of our universe, and the likelihood that fundamental research and development in fusion could lead to big results in other scientific and technological arenas (“self-healing metals” being one of them).
 And then there’s what fusion research could do for nuclear weapons research in the immediate near-term.
 As Arjun Makhijani, president of the Institute for Energy and Environmental Research, writes: “Fusion research for peaceful use and military use are highly intertwined, despite attempts to cloak nuclear weapons with the aura of the so-called ‘peaceful atom.’ ”

-Given these considerations, it’s understandable that governments continue to back fusion research, despite the small likelihood that a commercial fusion power plant will come on-line soon.
+Given these considerations, it’s understandable that governments continue to back fusion R&D, despite the small likelihood that a commercial fusion power plant will come on-line soon.
 After all, funding basic research and providing for national defense are core goals for any state.

 It is harder to understand why prominent players in the private marketplace—including the founders of Microsoft, OpenAI, Paypal, and Amazon—would invest vast sums on an infant field like commercial fusion.
 More than $1.8 billion was raised to fund just one startup, Commonwealth Fusion Systems, whose website indicates that it seeks to commercialize fusion energy in some form in just 10 years—decades ahead of government-funded efforts.
 To help explain their thinking, Silicon Valley venture capitalist and University of California Berkeley professor Mark Coopersmith delves into the world of high-finance.
 In his interview, “Fusion is not a typical bet,” Coopersmith explains the psychology behind putting down large sums despite long odds—assuming one has the money burning a hole in one’s pocket.
-The prospect of a “super return” of 1,000 or even 10,000 percent makes “deep-tech” research and development attractive, he says, even if the potential payoff could be decades away.
+The prospect of a “super return” of 1,000 or even 10,000 percent makes such “deep-tech” research and development attractive, he says, even if the potential payoff could be decades away.

-Similarly, playing the long game may be what is behind China’s recent, large-scale investment in fusion—an investment that goes well over and above that country’s share of the effort in ITER, says Dennis Whyte, former director of MIT’s Plasma Science and Fusion Center, which is collaborating with Commonwealth Fusion to make its tokamak machine.
-After spending years on China’s advisory and oversight committees on fusion, Whyte gives an insider-ish view on what China is doing to develop its so-called “artificial sun.”
+Similarly, playing the long game may be what is behind China’s recent, large-scale investment in fusion—an investment that goes well over and above that country’s share of its effort in ITER, says Dennis Whyte, former director of MIT’s Plasma Science and Fusion Center, which is collaborating with Commonwealth Fusion to make its tokamak machine.
+After spending years on China’s advisory and oversight committees on fusion, Whyte gives an insider-ish view on what China is doing to develop what it calls an “artificial sun.”
 For example, the Chinese government spent about a billion dollars to build and equip a brand-new center called “CRAFT,” which opens next year; the facility is designed to accelerate the development of all the many ancillary technologies needed to get fusion power on the grid and get the base of a supply chain in place for fusion.

-In his interview, “After ITER: What China and others are doing in fusion,” Whyte explains why certain advances in technology—such as high-performance computing, machine learning, AI, huge improvements in magnets, and high-temperature superconductors—ultimately make him bullish on the idea that fusion can be a reality someday, in China or any other country.
+In his interview, “After ITER: What China and others are doing in fusion,” Whyte explains why certain advances in technology—such as high-performance computing, machine learning, AI, and huge improvements in magnets and high-temperature superconductors—ultimately make him bullish on the idea that fusion can be a reality someday, in China or any other country.

 At the same time, Whyte said he suspects that fusion will still be just in prototype-stage by the year 2035.